Email Matt at email@example.com

 Email Laura at email@example.com

 Laura Nealley is our Administrative Assistant.
 She runs the office and manages the church calendar, newsletter, and many other important things!
-She has 10+ years of experience in church offices and is enjoying the wonderful community at Centenary.
-She has one husband, two grown children and one small dog.
-A few fun facts: she is a Nationals fan, knows sign language (no longer fluent), and was once in the Guinness World Records book.
+She has 10+ years of experience in church offices and enjoys the wonderful community at Centenary.
+She has one husband, two grown children, and one special needs cat.
+A few fun facts: she is a Nationals fan, knows sign language (no longer fluent) and was once in the Guinness World Records book.

 Stanley M. Baker